izimovaan/Udacity-AWS-ML-Project1-Predict-Bike-Sharing-Demand-Autogluon/bike-sharing-project-report.md

 ### How much better did your model preform after adding additional features and why do you think that is?
-To better support modeling and simplify relationships, the following transformations were applied:
+Adding new features and preprocessing steps significantly improved performance, reducing RMSE from 53.10 (initial) to 36.03.
+Key changes included:
-Datetime decomposition: Extracted year, month, dayofweek, and hour from the datetime column.
+Datetime decomposition into year, month, dayofweek, and hour to capture time-based patterns.
-Categorical conversion: Converted season and weather to categorical types to reflect their nominal nature.
-    Feature removal:
-    Dropped atemp due to its high correlation with temp.
+New features like temp_category and activity_level added behavioral insights.
+One-hot encoding applied to categorical variables for better model compatibility.
-    Dropped casual and registered from training to avoid data leakage (they sum to count).
+Removed atemp, casual, and registered to avoid redundancy and target leakage.
-    These changes aimed to reduce redundancy, remove target leakage, and highlight informative temporal patterns.

-Performance improvement:
-After adding these features and preprocessing steps, the best model — the WeightedEnsemble_L3 — improved its validation RMSE from approximately -53.12 (initial run) to -30.42, a significant reduction in error.
-Among individual base models, LightGBM, Random Forest, and CatBoost all showed marked improvements, with LightGBM_BAG_L2 achieving an RMSE of -30.65, down from around -55.04 initially.

-This substantial performance gain is likely due to:
-    Enhanced temporal representation: By decomposing the datetime variable, the model could capture complex time-dependent patterns in bike rental demand, such as peak hours, weekday/weekend effects, and seasonal variations.
-    Reduced multicollinearity and leakage: Removing highly correlated and target-leaking features improved the model’s generalization and prevented overfitting.
-    Better handling of categorical variables: Treating season and weather as categorical variables allowed tree-based models to split on these discrete factors more effectively.
-Overall, the additional feature engineering and careful preprocessing enabled the models to better understand underlying data structures and produce more accurate demand predictions.
+These changes helped models capture peak usage times, seasonality, and categorical effects more effectively.
+Feature engineering contributed more to performance gains than hyperparameter tuning in this case.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-Although hyperparameter tuning is typically expected to enhance model performance, in this case, none of the tuned models outperformed the version trained with additional features.
-The RMSE dropped significantly from 53.12 (initial) to 30.42 after feature engineering, but subsequent HPO attempts resulted in higher RMSE values.
+Hyperparameter tuning did not improve performance beyond the feature-engineered model.
+RMSE dropped from 53.10 to 36.03 after feature engineering, while all HPO attempts resulted in slightly higher RMSEs (36.23–36.41), even with increased time and best_quality mode.

+Why?
+Feature engineering captured most predictive signals.
+Without expanding the search space or model diversity, tuning had limited effect.

 Model	RMSE
-initial	53.12
+initial	53.103332
-add_features	30.42
+add_features	36.025632
-hpo1	37.11
+hpo1	36.368298
-hpo2	33.34
+hpo2	36.408183
-hpo3	33.61
+hpo3	36.231506

-Initial model: Default features and parameters, serving as the baseline.
-Add features: Incorporating engineered features led to the most significant performance gain, reducing RMSE by over 40%.
-HPO1–HPO3: These runs involved hyperparameter tuning with various presets and model sets, but RMSE remained higher than the add_features model.

-Why hyperparameter tuning underperformed:
-The likely reason hyperparameter tuning did not surpass the add_features baseline is that the search space was too constrained—either due to limited ranges, insufficiently diverse model types, or short tuning time.
-Additionally, AutoGluon's default ensemble strategy is often already quite competitive; if the parameter space isn't meaningfully broader or deeper, further tuning may yield diminishing returns.
-This is especially true when the gain from feature engineering already captures most of the available signal in the data.

-Conclusion:
-In this case, feature quality had a greater impact than hyperparameter tuning.
-HPO may still be valuable, but to be effective, it likely needs a wider or more customized search space, longer training time, or additional model diversity.

 ### If you were given more time with this dataset, where do you think you would spend more time?
-If given more time, I would focus on two key areas: improving the hyperparameter tuning process and expanding feature engineering efforts.
-On the tuning side, I would begin by closely examining AutoGluon's default parameters, which I initially overlooked.
-My current approach started with a deterministic search using predefined values, without understanding the baseline configuration or adapting the search space dynamically.
-As a result, the tuning process may have been too constrained or misaligned with the model's strengths, leading to limited performance gains—none of the HPO experiments outperformed the add_features model in RMSE.
-In future iterations, I would adopt a more exploratory, data-driven tuning strategy, potentially using Bayesian optimization and allocating more time and resources to broader, more flexible search spaces.
-Additionally, I would invest more time in feature engineering, which proved highly effective in earlier experiments.
-I would explore categorizing continuous variables, such as grouping temperature ranges into meaningful bands (e.g., cold, mild, hot), and creating aggregated weather categories to capture latent patterns.
-These types of domain-informed features could enrich the model's input space and improve performance more effectively than tuning alone.
-Overall, a combination of well-informed hyperparameter tuning and richer feature engineering would be my main focus to further enhance the model.
+I would focus on improving hyperparameter tuning by exploring AutoGluon’s defaults, expanding the search space, and using smarter strategies like Bayesian optimization.
+I’d also deepen feature engineering, such as binning temperatures or aggregating weather types, since earlier feature work led to the largest performance gains.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 ![hpo_scores.png](img/hpo_scores.png)